 Making payments is as essential to your business as receiving them.
 Whether you’re paying suppliers or freelancers, it’s important to choose the right business money transfer provider.

-With Azimo Business, your first five transfers are fee-free, so you’ll get great deals just for trying out our service.
-After that, we charge just one transparent fee that starts as low as £0.99p.
+With Azimo Business, we charge just one transparent fee that starts as low as £0.99p.

 To see how much your business could save, take a look at our price comparison table.
 Compare the price of business payments with the likes of HSBC, NatWest and PayPal.